Professor Cullen Lecture Notes

 Simple Stack

-Self-contained mechanism in which a fixed number of nodes are pre-allocated and sequentially ordered within contiguous storage.
-The "top" pointer simply moves forward/backward one element length.
+Self-contained mechanism in which a fixed number of nodes are pre-allocated and sequentially ordered within contiguous storage locations.
+The "top" pointer simply moves forward or backward one element length at a time.
+Element slots allocated and reserved by some process, must be returned in the exact reverse order.

 Linked Stack

-Self-contained mechanism like the simple stack, but each node is linked to its adjacent next element.
-This allows the stack to maintain a pool of storage elements that can be shared by multiple calling programs that wish to concurrently share the stack.
-Elements slots can be fetched and returned without regard to their ordering.
+Self-contained mechanism like the simple stack with a fixed number of nodes, but each node is linked to its next element which is not necessarily in an adjacent storage location.
+This allows the stack to maintain a pool of storage elements that can be shared by multiple calling programs that wish to concurrently use the same stack.
+Element slots can be reserved and returned without regard to the order in which the slots were reserved.

 Dynamic Linked Stack

-A Linked Stack that uses some other storage mechanism to perform allocation/deallocation of its nodes and therefore can expand and contract.
+A dynamic linked stack has all the capabilities of a linked stack but depends on some other storage mechanism to perform the allocation/deallocation of its nodes and can therefore expand and contract dynamically in size.

-The TOP variable points to the current element at the top of the stack.
+The TOP variable always points to the current element at the logical top of the stack.

 Chapter 3